samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 Inputs:

 - `key`: the key from the BKDF algorithm.
+- `personalization`: the personalization provided to the BKDF algorithm.
 - `spaceCost`: the space cost provided to the BKDF algorithm.
 - `timeCost`: the time cost provided to the BKDF algorithm.
 - `parallelism`: the parallelism provided to the BKDF algorithm.